meshery/meshery/docs/pages/installation/eks.md

     $ kubectl config view --minify --flatten >  config_aws_eks.yaml
     ```

 Meshery should now be connected with your managed Kubernetes instance.
-Take a look at the [Meshery guides](/docs/guides) for advanced usage tips.
+Take a look at the [Meshery guides](/docs/guides) for advanced usage tips.-->

+*Coming soon*